AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/user-notifications.md

 1. A manager is required to nominate learners to a course
 1. A manager is required to approve a learner for a course.
 1. A manager is required to approve the certification proof document uploaded by the learner
-1. A learner does not complete the course even after the deadline date. (this event triggers only when the notification reminder for the course instance is set with escalation level to the learner's manager)
+1. A learner does not complete the course even after the deadline date. (this event triggers only when the notification reminder for the course instance is set with escalation level to the learner’s manager)

+**Note**
 Managers can also receive notifications when they play the role of a learner.
 Refer to learner notifications for more information.

 ## Provide feedback {#providefeedback}

-As shown in the above snapshot, managers can click Provide Feedback to provide L3 feedback for the learners of each courses or learning programs.
+#### `As shown in the above snapshot, managers can click Provide Feedback to provide L3 feedback for the learners of each courses or learning programs.`

->[!NOTE]
->
+**Note**
->Learners and Managers can get the feedback option for courses only when an administrator enables it for a particular course.
+Learners and Managers can get the feedback option for courses only when an administrator enables it for a particular course.